 For song that promote growth mindset, click HERE.

-We don’t need our kids to strive for perfection, we need to help our children focus on progress.
+We don’t need our children to strive for perfection, we need to help our children focus on progress.
 In the words of Bill Gates, “It is fine to celebrate success, but it is more important to heed the lessons of failure”.

 If you want to learn more about growth mindset, watch a Ted Talk by Carol Dweck HERE